zammad/zammad-admin-documentation/system/integrations/elasticsearch.rst

 The Elasticsearch integration allows you to create a read-only user to use with your favorite reporting tool (e.g. like Grafana).

-If you want take full advantage for reporting, have a look at our `Grafana <https://docs.zammad.org/en/latest/appendix/reporting-tools-thirdparty/grafana.html>`_ setup page as well.
+If you want to take full advantage of the Zammad reporting, have a look at our `Grafana <https://docs.zammad.org/en/latest/appendix/reporting-tools-thirdparty/grafana.html>`_ setup page as well.